 (a) Failure to Meet: Actual performance for any of the 17 core performance indicators that falls below 80% of the negotiated level of performance.
 Technical assistance is required to be provided under WIA Section 134(a)(2)(B)(iv) to Local Workforce Investment Areas (LWAs) that fail to meet local performance measures.

-(b) Negotiated Levels of Performance: The numeric performance target agreed to by the Department and the LWA for each of the 17 core performance indicators.
+(b) Negotiated Levels of Performance: The numeric performance target agreed to by the Office and the LWA for each of the 17 core performance indicators.

 (c) Performance Measures: the 17 performance indicators required by the Workforce Investment Act of 1998, section 136; Final Rules, 20 CFR part 666, published at 65 federal Register 49419 (August 11, 2000).

 (d) Program Area: A cluster of measures used in the evaluation of performance for incentive or improvement purposes.
 There are four program areas: Adults, Dislocated Workers, Youth (both older and younger youth), and customer satisfaction (even though it is not technically a "program").

 (e) Unawarded Incentive Grant Funds: Those funds remaining after all incentive awards have been made.

 (3) The LWA must achieve at least 80% of the negotiated performance level on each performance measure within a given program area to qualify as having met performance.

 (4) Technical assistance shall be provided by the Office or upon request by the Office, the U.S. Department of Labor, Employment and Training Administration, if an LWA fails to meet negotiated levels of performance relating to a program area for any program year.